|Region||Buccaneer Archipelago, Necrocrypt, Karnegmoth|

 The empire's founder Molakh-Búle, and only ruler up until the Durkoth Descent, encouraged the use of the necromantic arts.
 The presence of roving pacts of undead in the sewers and countryside were destabilizing to the empire.
 This coupled with the chaotic tendencies of the empire's overseers and police force, the Hydrocur, kept the empire from realizing its full potential.

 Abâthigûr began to wane with the Durkoth Descent.
 Durkoth minions, now master-less, splintered into groups along racial lines.
 The Hydrocur were leaderless without the Durkoth, and being chaotic and inclined to evil acts, they turned on the Sussgurd and tried to dominate and enslave them.
 On Necrocrypt, they faced a fierce Sussgurd resistance.
 The Hydrocur were defeated, retreating to Necrocrypt's smaller islands.
 After this conflict ended, the fiercest of the resistance fighters had to pay the price for selling their souls for victory.
 They became known as Cinnuru's Minions, the ghosts of Cinnuru Mine.
 Seeing inevitable doom, the Hydrocur fled on their watery ships to the northern bays and islands of Athoreon.
 Necrocrypt's living Sussgurd, for a time benefiting from Cinnuru's Minions, now fell victim to them.
 The lucky few found passage to Râpha-Sûn and other former Abâthigûr holds along Karnegmoth's shores.

-By 1011 HE, the empire was no more.
-Its Hydrocur had taken up residence in Ginnoth, its Sussgurd were in northern Karnegmoth, and its former leaders, the Durkoth, were building a new empire at the undercity place Ogharkú; and once again using others to do their dirty work.
+By 1011 HE, the empire was no more, its Hydrocur concentrated around Ginnoth, its Sussgurd were in northern Karnegmoth, and its former leaders, the Durkoth, were building a new empire under the sea at Ogharkú.